EDUCBA Logo

 Zookeeper is an open-source project.
 HMaster and HRegionServers register themselves with ZooKeeper.

-These nodes are also used to track network partitions and server failures.
+These nodes also serve the purpose of tracking network partitions and server failures.
 Zookeeper is the interacting medium between the Client region server.
-If a client wants to communicate with the region server, the zookeeper is the communication medium.
+The zookeeper is the communication medium if a client wants to communicate with the region server.

 How Search Initializes in HBase Architecture?

-As you know, the META table location is saved by Zookeeper.
+As you know, the zookeeper saves the location of the META table.
 Whenever a customer approaches or writes requests for HBase, the procedure is as follows.

-The customer finds out from the ZooKeeper how to place them META table.
-The client then requests the appropriate row key from them META table to access the region server location.
+The customer finds out from the ZooKeeper how to place the META table.
+The client then requests the appropriate row key from the META table to access the region server location.
 With the META table location, the customer caches this information.
-The customer shall not refer to them META table until and if the area is moved or shifted.
-Then the META server will be requested again, and the cache will be updated.
+Please avoid using the META table unless you have relocated or repositioned the area.
+In that case, the system will request another META server and update the cache.
 As always, customers do not waste time finding the Region Server location on META Server, so it saves time and speeds up the search process.

 Features

-It is easy to integrate from the source as well as the destination with Hadoop.
+It is easy to integrate from the source and destination with Hadoop.

 It has a random access feature using an internal Hash Table to store data for faster searches in HDFS files.